Data protection and privacy are matters of professional concern to accountants in practice, industry or commerce.

 - altering records with the intent to prevent disclosure.

-For more details on what the DPA 2018 will mean for you please see the Information Commissioner’s Office’s (ICO) guide which will be updated on a regular basis.
+For more details on what the DPA 2018 means for you please see the Information Commissioner’s Office’s (ICO) guide.

 Data Protection (Charges and Information) Regulations 2018